1:3 Other Ways to Make the Sausage

-Keep in mind by "miner" we mean the computer(s) that place transactions in to the ledger.
+Let’s start.
+By "miner" we mean the computer(s) that place transactions in to the ledger.
+“They Are”, “You Elect”, and “You Are” refer to who (which computers) are performing the computations.

-"They"-are-the-miner: Various bitcoin like strategies where miners race to find winning random numbers either in proof-of-work like setups illustrated in the previous chapter, or other "sacrifice" based approaches such as proof-of-capacity where hard drive storage space is used for sacrificial purposes.
+"They"-are-the-miner: Various bitcoin like strategies where miners race to find winning random numbers either in proof-of-work like setups illustrated in the previous chapter, or other "sacrifice" based approaches such as proof-of-capacity where something more useful like hard drive storage space is used to tie validation to the real world.
 The key element is anyone with a computer can join the race and have a random chance of being selected to validate transactions.
 As we will see, anyone is a bit of a misnomer due to economies of scale favoring larger and larger pools of miners.

-"You"-are-the-miner: A catchall term for all systems that do not fall neatly into the previous two paradigms.
+"You"-are-the-miner: A catchall term for systems that do not fall neatly into the previous two paradigms.
 In these systems there are flavors of storing your own local chain that matches up with some subset of a global chain of transactions to verify consensus.
-In effect "you" (really your local computer) does some of the work of a miner to push out transactions.
+In effect "you" do some of the work of a miner to push out transactions.
+“You” is a loose term which could be anything from running a wallet on an old laptop or smartphone, to an AWS virtual machine, to specialized designed networking hardware.

 There are no fast and set rules separating these three main approaches, and any distributed ledger network is free to fundamentally alter the way it validates transactions by either: